Cats are known for their cleanliness, so it's understandable why any cat owner would be concerned by contrary behavior such as rolling in dirt.

 If your cat rolls in dirt and the above reasons don’t seem to apply, he/she may be trying to get rid of smell picked up in an adventure.

-This may be impossible to tell for pet owners since cats have a very powerful sense of smell (many times more powerful than humans).
+This may be impossible to tell for pet owners since your furry friend has a very powerful sense of smell (many times more powerful than humans).

 However, if he/she rolls on loose dirt that isn't cool, he/she maybe trying to remove a disagreeable smell.